lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session03_see.md

   - Medication Management (MM)
   - Psychotherapy (PSY)
   - Aggregate team services (AGG)
-  - Measurement-based stepped care for suicide prevention (SP)
+  - Measurement-based stepped care and suicide prevention (SP)

 ### 1. Select a module for review
 - Find a variable that is important to you team.
 How is it estimated in this table?
 What are its units?